apasto/PaBr19Accompanying/README.md

 This repository contains accompanying data sets to the paper
 >Pastorutti, A., & Braitenberg, C., 2019.
-A geothermal application for GOCE satellite gravity data: modelling the crustal heat production and lithospheric temperature field in Central Europe, Geophysical Journal International, doi:10.1093/gji/ggz344 which has been accepted for pubblication in *Geophysical Journal International* following peer review.
+A geothermal application for GOCE satellite gravity data: modelling the crustal heat production and lithospheric temperature field in Central Europe, Geophysical Journal International, doi:10.1093/gji/ggz344 which has been accepted for publication in *Geophysical Journal International* following peer review.

 **The version of record is available online at: [doi.org/10.1093/gji/ggz344](https://doi.org/10.1093/gji/ggz344).**